Frequently Asked Questions and Answers

 Seriously, sword swallowing is one of THE MOST DANGEROUS performance arts still being performed today.
 Sword swallowers risk their lives every time they swallow a sword, just for the audience's entertainment pleasure!

-As far as getting cut by a sword, yes, sometimes sword swallowers DO get cut, and in many cases, seriously injured!
+As far as getting a more serious cut by a sword, yes, sometimes sword swallowers DO get cut, and in many cases, seriously injured!
 First of all, any cuts inside the body are very hard to diagnose, treat, repair and heal.
 There is always the very serious risk of damage to the throat, vocal cords, esophagus, lungs or stomach, and if it should happen, a lacerated or perforated esophagus or punctured stomach is extremely difficult to treat and repair, and can often become fatal very quickly.
 Even the slightest nick, perforation, or puncture can lead to the bacterial infection peritonitis which can quickly become quite deadly, sometimes within 24 hours.

 Since the blade passes within an eigth of an inch from several internal organs, serious injuries can be caused by puncturing the blade through the wall of the esophagus and into the heart, lungs or other organs or tissue around the esophagus, resulting in severe bleeding, a buildup of fluids around the lungs, heart, and other tissues, pleurisy, swelling, infection, and in many cases, a quick death.